Excel VBA: Modeless MsgBox (Create with 3 Ways)

 What Is Modeless or Non-Modal in VBA?

-From the above video, we can see that we are able to click on other parts outside the message box while it remains open.
+From the above video, you can see that we are able to click on other parts outside the message box while it remains open.
 Normally, we cannot do that to a typical message box.

 “Modeless” or “non-modal” user interface windows in VBA allow the user to communicate with the application or worksheet while the window is still open.
 A modeless window, in other terms, does not prevent the user from reaching other portions of the software or spreadsheet.
 It requires the user to respond to the dialog box before continuing with other actions.
 Before continuing to utilize the application or spreadsheet, the user must either close the window or respond.
 In this respect, a modeless or non-modal dialog box is different from the default modal one.